 Transporting cargo by road is efficient but threats and risks must be managed.
+The value and attractiveness of cargo transported by road have been referenced in many supply chain studies.

-The value and attractiveness of cargo transported by road has been referenced in many supply chain studies.
-It is generally accepted that up to 80% of all supply chain losses occur during the road transport segments and nearly 60% of incidents take place when the vehicle is parked.
-The value and accessibility of goods that can easily be turned into cash attracts both opportunist and serious organised criminals.
-Modern road cargo transportation methods must be timely and cost efficient to meet the demands of the manufacturers, the logistic service suppliers, and consumers.
-However, appropriate security countermeasures should be considered when designing and managing road transportation systems.
-Protecting the driver, the vehicle and the cargo being carried should be the designed into the transportation methodology being used (e.g. TAPA Standards).
-It is through good design and planning that deterrents can be introduced that help prevent or minimise impacts of cargo loss.
+It's widely acknowledged that a significant portion of supply chain losses occur during road transport segments, with the majority of incidents happening while the vehicles are parked.
+The value and accessibility of goods that can easily be turned into cash attract both opportunists and serious organised criminals.
+Modern road cargo transportation methods must be timely and cost-efficient to meet the demands of manufacturers, logistic service suppliers, and consumers.
+However, it's crucial to integrate suitable security measures when designing and overseeing road transportation systems.
+Prioritizing the safety of drivers, the cargo being transported, and the vehicles themselves should be inherent in the transportation methodology employed (such as adhering to TAPA Standards).
+It is through good design and planning that deterrents can be introduced that help prevent or minimise the impacts of cargo loss.